-A student adversely affected by a natural disaster must submit a Natural Disaster Academic Accommodation request form to their designated success coach, within 30 days of the last date of attendance; otherwise, the Withdrawals and Refunds policy will be applied.
+A student adversely affected by a natural disaster must submit a Natural Disaster Academic Accommodation request form to their designated student services advisor, within 30 days of the last date of attendance; otherwise, the Withdrawals and Refunds policy will be applied.
 The student may request the same option for all classes, or different options for certain classes.
-The options are as follows:

-A student may request to complete classes by accelerating required coursework and completing the course prior to the end of the current term.
+The options are as follows: Option 1 A student may request to complete classes by accelerating required coursework and completing the course prior to the end of the current term.